What is the full form of CGI?

 Working of CGI

-- First, the artists produce computer-generated graphics & then change the texture, colour and lighting to make graphics look genuine.
+- First, the artists produce computer-generated graphics & then change the texture, colour and lighting to make the graphics look genuine.

 - In this scenario, to make the final product seamless, the illumination on the visuals should fit the lighting from the shot.